vincentarthur/VeoSpark/README.md

     -   `google-cloud-storage`: For interacting with Cloud Storage.
     -   `google-cloud-secret-manager`: For managing secrets.
     -   `google-cloud-bigquery`: For working with BigQuery.
+    -   `google-cloud-tasks`: For creating and managing tasks in Cloud Tasks.
 -   **Authlib**: The ultimate Python library in building OAuth and OpenID Connect clients and providers.
 -   **MoviePy**: A Python module for video editing.
 -   **google-cloud-firestore**: For a flexible, scalable database for mobile, web, and server development.